 To complete the RDS process and to gain a residency determination, students should utilize the online tool available through College Foundation of North Carolina (available at www.cfnc.org).
 Students may be required to provide documentation to RDS to validate student-provided information.
 RDS informs each student of his/her residency determination at completion of initial classification and/or reconsideration, and at the conclusion of appeals processes; an appeals process is available through RDS.
 First-time, transfer, and non-degree seeking students must utilize RDS.
-Students who reapply for admission due to a gap in continuous enrollment (defined as an absence of two (2) consecutive semesters or more, not including summer sessions) must utilize RDS.
+Students who reapply for admission due to a gap in continuous enrollment (defined as an absence of two (2) consecutive semesters or more, not including summer sessions) may need to update their RDS status.